-That sounds like a world a lot of fresh produce marketers would love to live in.
-The truth is that it can be a reality.
 The smartest marketers know that they can create a sales dependency on marketing if they have the right strategy and the right tools in their toolbox.
 So, where do you start?

-How to: Create a Sales Dependency on Marketing
+How to Create a Sales Dependency on Marketing

 The first step to supplying your sales team with valuable information is to start seeking data and analytics that can help them better understand your customers.
 Review your website analytics to start identifying potential customer traffic to your company website.
 Take note of what pages are visited most and what’s being clicked on.
 Investing in a software solution like Hubspot will allow you to see exactly who is coming to your website and what pages they are looking at.
 That’s right – you could tell your sales team that a buyer from Kroger just visited 3 of your product pages and downloaded sell sheets.
 What kind of value is that information worth?
 If you’d like to see this in action, schedule a call with us and we will show you how it works.